Skip to content

 Step 5: Install the OpenAI Python Client

-In a terminal, install the OpenAI Python Client using the following command:
+In a terminal, create a venv and install the OpenAI Python Client using the following commands:

 Step 6: Build the Flashcard App